mabunixda/node-red-contrib-nuki/README.md

 ## Todo

-* Support of callack provided by nuki-bridge-api to get events of Nuki Smart Lock actions
 * Paging of Nuki Bridge logs
 * Nuki Smart Lock Door sensor support ( missing in nuki-bridge-api )
-* More testing in the wild
+* Nuki 3.0 Pro

 ## Caveats

 At the moment the door sensor is not support within nuki-bridge-api.
-I hope to get into this topic by the next time.